Harriet the Spy (film): Accolades

-Remake
+Remakes

 Another adaptation of Harriet the Spy was released as a television movie in 2010 titled Harriet the Spy: Blog Wars, with Jennifer Stone in the title role.
 In 2021, an animated TV series based on the novel, with Beanie Feldstein as the titular character, was released on Apple TV+.
 In April 2023, it was announced that Trachtenberg would make a guest appearance in the series as Dr. Wagner, which would be her final television appearance before her death in February 2025.